 OBJECTIVE: Develop an Education for Peace policy framework and implementation guidelines to make the Myanmar education system conflict

 sensitive and to provide knowledge, skills, and attitudes that promote peace and national reconciliation.

-APPROACH: The proposed project will consult with and bring together educational leaders, specifically education CSOs and representatives of
+APPROACH: The project consulted with and brought together educational leaders, specifically education CSOs and representatives of

 ethnic education departments.
-Baseline information will be gathered through initial meetings with CSOs and ethnic education providers.
-After the initial information gathering phase, Thabyay will convene a series of policymaking workshops to develop recommendations for a policy framework and implementation guidelines to promote education for peace and conflict sensitivity.
-The workshops will use participatory dialogue and consensus-based approaches to generate policy priorities.
-By starting the policy development process from civil society, the project will create channels for diverse voices to be represented and to provide a platform for an Education for Peace policy agenda with broad-based support.
-Thabyay will consolidate all of the workshop findings into a white paper with policy recommendations and implementation guidelines, which will be presented to the National Education Policy
+Baseline information was gathered through initial meetings with CSOs and ethnic education providers.
+After the initial information gathering phase, Thabyay convened a series of policymaking workshops to develop recommendations for a policy framework and implementation guidelines to promote education for peace and conflict sensitivity.
+The workshops used participatory dialogue and consensus-based approaches to generate policy priorities.
+By starting the policy development process from civil society, the project also created channels for diverse voices to be represented and to provide a platform for an Education for Peace policy agenda with broad-based support.
+Thabyay consolidated all of the workshop findings into a white paper with policy recommendations and implementation guidelines, which will be presented to the National Education Policy